Help us improve your experience.

 Note:

-In the gNMI get command, the type option is used to specify the type of data to be retrieved.
+Use the type option in the gNMI get command to specify the data type to retrieve.
 The available options are CONFIG, STATE, and ALL.
 The valid type option is CONFIG.
-Encoding defines the value encoding formats that are supported by the gNMI protocol.
-JSON, BYTES, PROTO, ASCII, and JSON_IETF are available options.
+Use Encoding to define the value encoding formats that the gNMI protocol supports.
+Available options include JSON, BYTES, PROTO, ASCII, and JSON_IETF.
 The valid encoding options are JSON_IETF and ASCII.
-Choosing any other configuration apart from the valid options will result in an error message.
+Choosing any other configuration apart from the valid options results in an error message.

 • Set: The set RPC modifies the configuration of the network device.

-• Subscribe: You can use this RPC to subscribe to telemetry data from a network device.
+• Subscribe: Use this RPC to subscribe to telemetry data from a network device.
 The following subscription modes are supported:

 • ONCE: Retrieves the current values only once.